Lisa Billard: F1 Academy

 Billard was selected to participate in F1 Academy's rookie test in September 2025 at Circuito de Navarra, along with 17 other female drivers.
 The test spotlights young female talent and provides an opportunity to showcase their skills, with the goal of securing a full-time seat or Wild Card entry in the F1 Academy championship.
 Billard finished the rookie test with the second fastest overall time, behind British driver Ella Stevens.

 On 1 October 2025, Billard was announced as the Wild Card entry for Round 6 of the championship, taking place at the same weekend of the Singapore Grand Prix.
 She made her F1 Academy debut at the Marina Bay Circuit, racing with the number 60 car from the Hitech TGR team.
-She qualified for Race 1 in 5th, and was the first Wild Card entry to ever qualify in the top 8.
+She qualified for Race 1 in fifth, and was the first Wild Card entry to ever qualify in the top-eight.
 After a collision with Alba Larsen, Billard sustained damage and had to retire from the race.

-Billard will join the 2026 F1 Academy grid, with a full-time seat backed by Gatorade.
+Billard currently races for ART Grand Prix in the 2026 F1 Academy season, with a full-time seat backed by Gatorade.